AABoyles/Metaculus-Hacks/README.md

 **Please don't abuse bookmarklets below this.
 They rely on repeated calls to the Metaculus API, meaning that hammering them could hurt the Metaculus Server.**

+## Disclaimer Addendum

+* You assume responsibility for the consequences of using these.
+If you somehow get in trouble for using these, feel free to explain to the Metaculus admins that these were involved, but **the fault is not 100% mine.** You have been amply warned, you know the risks.

 ### Download Your Track Record (All questions, as csv)

 Same idea [as above](#download-your-track-record-binary-questions-only-as-csv), only this one side-steps the API to get all question types, not just binary questions.
 Makes a bunch of fetch calls, so it can take a minute.
-(Based on [this comment](https://www.metaculus.com/questions/935/discussion-topic-what-features-should-metaculus-add-may-2018-edition/#comment-20248).)
+(Inspired by [this feature request](https://www.metaculus.com/questions/935/discussion-topic-what-features-should-metaculus-add-may-2018-edition/#comment-20248).)

 <a style="color: red !important;" href="javascript:(function()%7B(()%20%3D%3E%20%7Basync%20function%20loadScript(url)%7Blet%20script%20%20%20%3D%20document.createElement(%22script%22)%3Bscript.type%20%20%3D%20%22text%2Fjavascript%22%3Bawait%20fetch(url).then(r%20%3D%3E%20r.text().then(s%20%3D%3E%20script.innerHTML%20%3D%20s))%3Bdocument.body.appendChild(script)%3B%7DloadScript(%22https%3A%2F%2Fcdnjs.cloudflare.com%2Fajax%2Flibs%2FPapaParse%2F5.1.0%2Fpapaparse.min.js%22).then(()%20%3D%3E%20%7BloadScript(%22https%3A%2F%2Fcdnjs.cloudflare.com%2Fajax%2Flibs%2FFileSaver.js%2F1.3.8%2FFileSaver.min.js%22).then(()%20%3D%3E%20%7Bfetch(%60https%3A%2F%2Fwww.metaculus.com%2Fapi2%2Fquestions%2F%3Fguessed_by%3D%24%7BmetacData.user.id%7D%26order_by%3D-activity%26page%3D1%60).then(data1%20%3D%3E%20data1.json().then(predictions%20%3D%3E%20%7Blet%20n%20%3D%20Math.ceil(predictions.count%2F20)%3Blet%20requests%20%3D%20%5B%5D%3Bfor(let%20i%20%3D%202%3B%20i%20%3C%3D%20n%3B%20i%2B%2B)%7Brequests.push(fetch(%60https%3A%2F%2Fwww.metaculus.com%2Fapi2%2Fquestions%2F%3Fguessed_by%3D%24%7BmetacData.user.id%7D%26order_by%3D-activity%26page%3D%24%7Bi%7D%60).then(data2%20%3D%3E%20data2.json().then(page%20%3D%3E%20%7Bpredictions.results%20%3D%20predictions.results.concat(page.results)%3B%7D)))%3B%7DPromise.all(requests).then(()%20%3D%3E%20saveAs(new%20Blob(%5BPapa.unparse(predictions.results)%5D%2C%20%7Btype%3A%20%22text%2Fcsv%3Bcharset%3Dutf-8%22%7D)%2C%20%22track-record.csv%22))%3B%7D))%3B%7D)%3B%7D)%3B%7D)()%7D)()">Download My Full Track Record</a>